Credit Card Icon

 Frequency of Coverage: How Often Does Medicaid Pay for Eye Exams?

 In contrast, adults over the age of 21 typically receive covered eye exams approximately every two to three years.
 However, it’s important to note that those with certain eye diseases may qualify for more frequent examinations.
 Significantly, 1.9 million adult fee-for-service participants live in areas that provide coverage for eye exams and eyeglasses each year.
-We encourage patients to consult their specific health plan and reach out to a representative in their state to understand if Medicaid covers eye exams, the precise details regarding exam frequency, and any additional support for necessary treatments.
+We encourage patients to consult their specific health plan and reach out to a representative in their state to understand the gaps in coverage for routine vision services, the precise details regarding exam frequency, and any additional support for necessary treatments.

 Furthermore, it is essential to recognize that there are significant gaps in coverage for routine vision services.
 These gaps can impact access to necessary eye care, and we are here to help you navigate these challenges.
 Remember, you are not alone in this journey, and seeking the right support is a crucial step towards maintaining your eye health.